What Causes Ringing on a PCB and How to Solve It

 How does ringing affect my multilayer circuit board?

 If you don’t suffer an existential crisis because of noisy oscilloscope, that’s great.
 You’ll have much lower therapy bills.
 Even so, ringing can have some negative impacts on your life and product design.

 Increased EMI: Ringing can, and often does, produce noise and interference.
-This can radiate or conduct across your board, with all the associated performance problems.
+This can radiate or conduct across your ground plane, with all the associated performance problems.

 Increased current flow: Ringing causes increased current to flow through your circuit.
-Not only does that cause a corresponding increase in power consumed by your product (and shorter battery life), but the components on your board will experience additional, unexpected heating.
+Not only does that cause a corresponding increase in power consumed by your product (and shorter battery life), but the components on your ground plane will experience additional, unexpected heating.
 That can decrease their functionality and lifetime.

 Decreased performance: Along with the accumulated performance drops from the increased current and heating, ringing decreases performance across a range of metrics.
-Because you have a lag in output due to the settling time, the responsivity of your printed circuit will drop.
+Because you have a lag in output due to the settling time, the vias and responsivity of your circuit board will drop.
 The resolution of your outputs will also be much poorer.

 If you have digital circuits, ringing is especially damaging.
 You still have all the problems we’ve covered, and the threshold is much lower.
 Combine this with any supply rail noise, and you’re likely to have errors and corrupted data.